 A serial entrepreneur, Raquel is Co-Founder and former Chief Product Officer at Jetstream Africa, a supply chain platform simplifying export logistics for African agriculture suppliers, and Co-Founder and former Managing Partner at Lou Bess?
 Dakar Farmers Market, Senegal’s first farmers market, where she played a vital role in designing a community-focused approach to promoting economic growth for local producers.
 Raquel is also a founding member of the Slow Food International Dakar Convivium and joined the official Senegalese delegation to Terra Madre 2016, a biennial convening of food activists working to establish systems of clean and fair food.

-Raquel is the Co-Editor of No Tees Please: Why Africa Aid Campaigns #FAIL, a crowdsourced inquiry into the practices of inventing disadvantageous aid campaigns; and worked as Campaign Manager for Social Media Week Lagos’ #55FORWARD initiative, bringing together ambassadors from fifty-five African nations to discuss how they are using social media to meet the needs of the continent’s rapidly increasing youth population.
+Raquel is the Co-Editor of No Tees Please: Why Africa Aid Campaigns #FAIL, a crowdsourced inquiry into the practices of inventing disadvantageous aid campaigns; and worked as Campaign Manager for Social Media Week Lagos’ #55FORWARD initiative, bringing together ambassadors from fifty-five African nations to discuss how they use social media to meet the needs of a rapidly increasing youth population.

+Dedicated to keeping access and education in the forefront of art conversations, Raquel was Senior Partner at Young Art Collector, an agency that engages artists and collectors in supporting an inclusive and lucrative global art community and participated in the 2017 ICI Curatorial Intensive in Accra, Ghana.
 She has curated several exhibitions including the 13th edition of the Dakar Women’s Group Art Show (Institut Fondamental d'Afrique Noire, 2015), No Jheri Curls & No Drugs: A David Lee Photo Exhibit (Brooklyn Historical Society, 2009), Brooklyn Influence featuring the work of Jamel Shabazz and Amanda Adams-Louis (Corridor Gallery, 2009) and a group showing of mixed media works from fifty artists in We’ve Gotta Have It!: Art Inspired by Spike Lee (Salena Gallery, 2009).
-For Dak’Art OFF 2016 (Dakar, Senegal), Raquel designed “La Ville et Moi: Art Adventure Mystery Hunt”, a programme that integrated and initiated children, ages 6-13, into art spaces around the city.
+For Dak’Art OFF 2016, Raquel designed “La Ville et Moi: Art Adventure Mystery Hunt”, a programme that initiated children, ages 6-13, into art spaces around the city.